Building a Flow

 Configuring and editing steps

-Once you have a step on your canvas, you can configure it by either double-clicking on the step itself or clicking on the gear icon that appears below when you hover on the step.
+Once you have a step on your canvas, you can configure it by either double-clicking on the step itself or by clicking on the pencil-and-paper icon that appears when you hover over the step.

 The steps' settings always live on the lefthand side.
 Once you've made your selections, make sure to click "Show Updated Results" to see your data update.
 Data in Parabola is always presented in a familiar table format.